Help make safer, more inclusive spaces for everyone in the Brookes community

 Positive masculinity within educational organisations

-If you participate in a sexual consent education project, you can sign up for BrookesEDGE.
-This is open to all students but you must register interest in participating in a Sexual Consent Education programme before applying by emailing: sexualconsenteducation@brookes.ac.uk.
+If you participate in the sexual consent education project, you may be eligible for BrookesEDGE.
+This is open to all students but you must register interest in participating first by contacting consent@brookes.ac.uk.

 Brookes Edge logo